Introductory exercise on Using the ASReview Simulation Mode

 Step 4: Write and run the simulation script

 Below you will find a step by step guide on how to run a simulation with the ASReview software.
-Depending on your research question, you need to add or change things (e.g.run multiple simulations if you want to compare runs of the same model with different seeds or to compare different models question 2 and 3).
+Depending on your research question, you will need to add or change things (e.g. run multiple simulations if you want to compare runs of the same model with different seeds or to compare different models question 2 and 3).

 The parts between the brackets [ ] need to be filled out by you.

 Now, we’re going to write the script to run your simulation, using the code below.
-You still need to fill out at least three pieces of information: the dataset’s name, the name of the output file and two seed values, to make the results reproducible.
+You still need to fill out at least three pieces of information: the dataset’s name, the name of the output file and a seed value, to make the results reproducible.
 Some processes in ASReview require (pseudo-)random number generation.
 The user can give such a process a fixed “seed” to start from, which means the same sequence is generated each time, making any simulation reproducible.
-The --model_seed command controls the seed of the random number generation that is used after model initialization.
-The --init_seed command controls the random set of papers to train the model on.
+The --seed command controls the seed of the random number generation that is used after model initialization.

 Save this script in the jobs.txt file you just made, to keep track of which code you ran!

-You can also decide to supply more arguments, for example to employ a different model or to specify prior knowledge yourself instead of using --init_seed to select random ones .
-If no prior knowledge is specified, one relevant and one irrelevant prior are randomly selected.
+You can also decide to supply more arguments, for example to employ a different model or to specify prior knowledge yourself instead of using --prior_seed to select random ones .
 If no model is specified, the software’s default active learning model is used.

 Run the simulation by copy-pasting the code in the command line interface.